ol-iver/denonavr/HELP.md

     ssdp

 FUNCTIONS
-    discover(attempts=3)
+    discover()
-        Discover all DenonAVR devices in LAN zone.
+        Discover all Denon AVR devices in LAN zone.
-        Returns a list of dictionaries which includes all discovered DenonAVR devices with keys "host", "ModelName" and "PresentationURL".
+        Returns a list of dictionaries which includes all discovered Denon AVR devices with keys "host", "modelName", "friendlyName", "presentationURL".
-        Returns "None" if no DenonAVR receiver was found.
+        Returns "None" if no Denon AVR receiver was found.
         By default SSDP broadcasts are sent up to 3 times with a 2 seconds timeout.

-    init_all_receivers(attempts=3)
+    init_all_receivers()
-        Initialize all discovered DenonAVR receivers in LAN zone.
+        Initialize all discovered Denon AVR receivers in LAN zone.
-        Returns a list of created DenonAVR instances.
+        Returns a list of created Denon AVR instances.
-        Returns "None" if no DenonAVR receiver was found.
+        Returns "None" if no Denon AVR receiver was found.
         By default SSDP broadcasts are sent up to 3 times with a 2 seconds timeout.

 DATA
     __title__ = 'denonavr'

 VERSION
-    0.2.0
+    0.2.1

 ====================================================================================